Research and knowledge exchange

 British Council

 Through their worldwide science network, the British Council builds partnerships and encourages links and networking between scientists, engineers and research managers.
-For information about policy and potential procurement opportunities, go to their website.
+For information about policy and potential procurement opportunities, go to the British Council website.

 Department for Business, Innovation and Skills (BIS)

 BIS is the UK government department for economic growth.
 The department invests in skills and education to promote trade, boost innovation and help people to start and grow a business.
-For information about policy and potential procurement opportunities, go to their website.
+For information about policy and potential procurement opportunities, go to the BIS website.

 Department for Education (DfE)

 The DfE is the UK government department with responsibility for infant, primary and secondary education.
-For information about policy and potential procurement opportunities, go to their website.
+For information about policy and potential procurement opportunities, go to the DfE website.

 Department for Environment, Food and Rural Affairs (DEFRA)

 DEFRA is the UK government department responsible for policy and regulations on the environment, food and rural affairs.
-For information about policy and potential procurement opportunities, go to their website.
+For information about policy and potential procurement opportunities, go to the DEFRA website.

 Department for International Development (DFID)